 Our research addresses truly global themes, contributing to the solution of real-world problems and enhancing and enriching economic, health, social and cultural life.

 Areas where our work has had significant impact include: depression; Sickle Cell Disease awareness; management of aviation delay costs; motion sickness in the space and defence industries; internet fraud; policy and international relations in the global context; development of a portable device to diagnose the Ebola virus and a BAFTA-winning film which explored the impact of genocide in Indonesia.

-Every faculty of the University is actively involved in collaborations with both academic institutions and businesses overseas.
+Every college of the University is actively involved in collaborations with both academic institutions and businesses overseas.

 Newton Funded Project – Innovative Technology for Wastewater Treatment is a collaborative research project between the University of Westminster and Egyptian Atomic Energy Authority (AEA), to develop a novel microbial fuel cell (MFC) system for industrial wastewater treatment.
 The project addresses the challenge of water scarcity and water quality in Egypt, and has the potential to positively impact the economy and social welfare of both countries by mitigating the pollution of water bodies from contaminated wastewater while providing water for reuse.